I am a historian specialising in British performance traditions of the nineteenth century.

 Areas of interest

-- Nineteenth- and twentieth-century British and American literature (fiction, drama, poetry)
+- Nineteenth-century British literature (fiction, drama, poetry)

 - The profession of the playwright; dramatic censorship; the legal and economic contexts of performance

 - The management of performing arts collections; theatre museums; the public exhibition of theatrical artefacts and world performance traditions; the preservation and adaptive reuse of historical theatres and music halls

 In addition to talking on a broad range of subjects related to the history and literature of the nineteenth century, I write a research blog called The Victorian Peeper in which I share my boundless enthusiasm for the amazing (and sometimes appalling) age of the Victorians (1837-1901).
 The blog has a companion Facebook page and Twitter feed.

 My doctoral research at the University of Leicester focused on the plays of Hall Caine and included the first detailed study of Mahomet, a four-act historical drama based on the life of Muhammad, the prophet of Islam, which Caine wrote in 1890 for the actor-manager Henry Irving.
 The rumour this play would be produced in London prompted protests from Muslim leaders in Britain, caused unrest in parts of India, and strained the nation’s relationship with the Ottoman Empire.
 Although the play treats Islam sympathetically, it was immediately banned by the Lord Chamberlain in his capacity as licenser of stage plays.
 My thesis analysed the context of this controversial play, which to this day has never been performed.
 It also revealed antecedents to modern conflicts between freedom of speech and the protection of religious sensibilities, which have deeper historical roots than are usually acknowledged.